Satancito/InsaneEmscripten/README.md

 \* = Windows only.

-If your OS is Windows, you need to install the same packages in WSL.
+If your OS is Windows, you need to install the packages in WSL.
 This is required for building Botan due to incompatibilities with the Botan script on Windows platforms.

 ## Get everything up and running
 Steps